 Two On-Sun 150 units were installed, one on the main house and the other on the outbuilding.
 The main house system was mounted flat onto the slate roof, while the system for the outbuilding was mounted on a steel frame to get the best inclination for year-round performance.

 Denton Place, Mondeor.
 Johannesburg

 On-Sun 150 system installed on a steel frame on a back-sloping IBR roof with loose tiles on top.

 17 Chamfuti Street, Sharonlea, Ransburg

 This On-Sun 150 has been painted to match the green tiled roof of the house.
 Water-based primer and roof paint from Prominent Paints was applied, after the tank cover and tray were thoroughly cleaned with galvanized steel cleaner and the fibreglass end-caps sanded with water paper.
 The paint is guaranteed for seven years and the On-Sun can be touched up whenever the roof is repainted.
 The green solar water heater blends well with the roof, the awnings and the greenery of the garden.
 Because all the water controls, including the vacuum breakers, are housed inside the tank cover, we do not have unsightly pipes projecting above the system.

-The On-Sun is the only flat-plate, freeze-resistant, direct solar water heater, without special pumps or valves, on the South African market.
+The On-Sun is the only flat-plate, freeze-resistant, direct solar geyser, without special pumps or valves, on the South African market.
 The SABS test for freeze tolerance requires the system to be cooled to minus 20 degrees C and held there for 14 hours.
-With its 29 year pedigree in the snow and ice of Lesotho, the On-Sun had no problem with that particular challenge!
+With its 32 year pedigree in the snow and ice of Lesotho, the On-Sun had no problem with that particular challenge!

 ON-SUN AGENTS IN SOUTHERN AFRICA